 She was the 2011 recipient of the Will Rogers Humanitarian Award for community service from the National Society of Newspaper Columnists.
 She received the 2011 Neal Shine Award for Media Commitment to Philanthropy from the Association of Fundraising Professionals for her dedication in and work around Detroit.
 The Michigan Press Association has named her Michigan’s best local columnist three times, most recently in 2010.
 And her columns about former Mayor Kwame Kilpatrick and the city’s corruption scandal were part of the entry that won the 2009 Pulitzer Prize for Local Reporting.

 Rochelle was born in Tarboro, N.C. and earned her journalism degree from the University of North Carolina at Chapel Hill, where she was named the 2010 Harvey Beech Outstanding Alumna.
 She was a 2007 Knight-Wallace Fellow at the University of Michigan, where she studied social media, film and creative writing.

-To schedule Rochelle for an appearance, interview, acting gig, recording session, speaking engagement or soap opera visit www.churchstreetmedia.com with the time, date and explanation of event.
+To schedule Rochelle for an appearance, interview, acting gig, recording session, speaking engagement or soap opera, send an email to email@example.com detailing the time, date and purpose of the event.
 Please include how long you want Rochelle to speak and how long you want her to stay at the event.